open-component-model/ocm/docs/reference/ocm_add_componentversions.md

 It the option <code>--copy-resources</code> is given, all referential resources will potentially be localized, mapped to component version local resources in the target repository.
+It the option <code>--copy-local-resources</code> is given, instead, only resources with the relation <code>local</code> will be transferred.
 This behaviour can be further influenced by specifying a transfer script with the <code>script</code> option family.

 ### Examples